 Fair and Festival Investments in Access

 Since the 1990s, numerous fairs and festivals across the country have initiated efforts to improve accessibility of their infrastructure and programs for visitors with disabilities.
-Today, fairs and festivals that invest time and money to remove barriers from their facilities, design accessible exhibitions, and provide effective communication for their programs can potentially attract more than 50 million visitors with disabilities, more than 20 million families with members who have disabilities, and millions of graying aging Boomers 1, 2.
+Today, fairs and festivals that invest time and money to remove barriers from their facilities, design accessible exhibitions, and provide effective communication for their programs can potentially attract millions of visitors with disabilities.
 Elements such as accessible parking, entrances without stairs, exhibit labels that can be read by visitors who are seated or standing, large-print exhibition brochures, and captioned multimedia programs help reach this huge and growing body of customers.

 The key to protecting these investments is maintaining the accessibility that has been put into place – both the general features of a public accommodation and the features and programs that particularly define a fair or festival experience.
 When accessibility programs and services are discontinued or accessible building features are blocked by temporary exhibitions or removed during renovations, the loss of invested time and money can be substantial.